Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch03_Parallel_and_perpendicular_lines.md

 >
 > This construction can also be used to draw a perpendicular through a point on the line.
 In that case, the arc from step 2 is drawn so that it intersects the segment at both sides of the point.

+(Construcción de dos líneas paralelas)
+**Two parallel lines construction**: a geometric construction to draw two lines such that they are parallel to each other.

+> Two parallel lines construction
+>
+> This construction requires paper, pencil, straightedge, and compass (or equivalent tools and materials).
+> 1. Draw the first line and a point where the second line will pass through.
+> 2. Apply the perpendicular line construction, taking the line and the point from step 1, as the segment and the point needed for that construction.
+> 3. Apply the perpendicular line construction again, taking the segment created in step 2, and the point from step 1, as the segment and the point needed for that construction.
+The result is the two parallel lines connected with a perpendicular line that can be erased if needed.

 (Línea transversal)
 **Transversal line**: a line that intersects two other distinct lines.
 [Transversal line image code](Programs/Ch03/S01_03_Transversal_line_image.py)